 Stats: 7-0, 1.96 ERA, 1.05 WHIP, 50 K, 19 BB, 55 IP, 243 ERA+, 2.61 FIP

-Case for Fried: The Braves southpaw had to step up in a major way once Mike Soroka went down, and he did as the Braves have gone 9-1 in his 10 starts.
-His K/BB ratio leads all contenders, he hasn't allowed a single home run and his adjusted ERA+ is better than that of deGrom and Darvish, although it still ranks third in the NL.
-If you want to get really deep into the analytics, batters have a 22.1 hard-hit percentage against Fried – fourth-lowest in MLB – and a 7.7 swing percentage, which ranks first among all NL starters.
-Fried did all that while pitching against the aforementioned superior NL and AL East lineups.
+The case for Fried: The Braves southpaw had to step up in a major way once Mike Soroka went down, and he did as the Braves have gone 9-1 in his 10 starts.
+His K/BB ratio leads all contenders, he has not allowed a single home run and his adjusted ERA+ is better than deGrom and Darvish, although still ranks third in the NL.
+If you want to get really deep into the analytics, batters have a 22.1 hard-hit percentage against Fried – fourth-lowest in the majors – and a 7.7 swing percentage which ranks first among all NL starters.
+All this while pitching against the aforementioned superior NL and AL East lineups.

-Case against Fried: Fried missed a start with a short injured list stint and in a truncated season, that could weigh against him.
-His K/9 ratio also isn't nearly quite to the levels as the others and while he has the ERA and WHIP to support and impressive 7-1 record, wins don’t carry as much weight as they once did.
+The case against Fried: Fried missed a start with a short IL stint, and in a truncated season that could weigh against him.
+His K/9 ratio is also not nearly quite the levels as the others and while he has the ERA and WHIP to support and impressive 7-1 record, wins don’t carry as much weight as they once did.

 Next start: Wednesday vs. Marlins